-This zone includes multiple storytelling options.
+This section includes multiple storytelling options.
 Please choose one "Story from the Field" and one "Story from our Faith" to share.
+If you have a large group and enough volunteer leaders you may want to split into small Learning Pods and assign each pod a separate story to reflect on, then have each pod share with the larger group what they discovered.